valentingol/gan-face-editing/README.md

 Now, given an input image, the transformations to create caracterisitcs that are not in the initial image can automatically be processed with the function `pipeline/utils/translation/get_translations.py`.

-If the script raise an error indicating that the number of tranlations is not the same as expected, you should verify that your translations handle all caracteristics from all ones and have a valid name.
+Note that if you not used the caracteristics in the image, you can name the translation vectors as you want.

 ### Extract other attribute directions